 As shown in Figure 2, there is broad public support for a wide range of health technologies.
 Over half of the public (51%) thinks the NHS should make more use of self-monitoring devices, such as blood pressure or heart rate monitors - consistent with our findings elsewhere on remote monitoring and virtual wards - and nearly half (48%) said the NHS should be making more use of electronic health records.
-The public is, however, less supportive of the use of health-related chatbots to check symptoms or get health advice and video conferencing to speak to a health professional, with only 30% and 34%, respectively, saying the NHS should be using less of them).
+The public is, however, less supportive of the use of health-related chatbots to check symptoms or get health advice and video conferencing to speak to a health professional, with only 30% and 34%, respectively, saying the NHS should be making greater use of these (and 21% and 19%, respectively, saying the NHS should be using less of them).